United States District Court for the District of New Hampshire

 Appeals from the District of New Hampshire are taken to the United States Court of Appeals for the First Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of New Hampshire represents the United States in civil and criminal litigation in the court.
-As of 22 February 2025, the United States Attorney is Jane E. Young.
+As of 22 February 2025, the acting United States attorney is Jay McCormack.